noseglasses/Kaleidoscope-Papageno/README.md

 Of course, you can have key sequences with more than two keys if you want.
 Just add more inputs separated by `->`.

-In Papageno's jargon `|RightThumb1|` is called a *note* and the entire key sequence a *single note line*.
-This is because of the analogy to playing a piano.
+In Papageno's jargon `|RightThumb1|` is called a *note* and the entire key sequence a *single note line*, thereby using an analogy to musical melodies.

 #### Key clusters

-Key clusters are related to key sequences with the slight difference that the inputs can be activated in an arbitrary order.
-The only condition for the cluster to match is that all listed inputs (keys) have been activated (pressed) at least once.
+Key clusters are related to key sequences with the slight difference that their inputs can be activated in an arbitrary order.
+A cluster matches once all associated inputs (keys) have been activated (pressed) at least once.

 A cluster of two thumb keys that triggers `Key_Enter`can be defined as follows.
-We hereby assume that `LeftThumb3` and `RightThumb2` have both already been defined as inputs.
 ```
 {LeftThumb3, RightThumb2} : Key_Enter
 ```
+We hereby assume that `LeftThumb3` and `RightThumb2` have both already been defined as inputs.

 #### Key chords

 Key chords are more strict than clusters.
-They require all listed inputs to be activated at the same time for the action to be triggered.
+They require all listed inputs to be activated at the same time for the token to match and the action to be triggered.
 ```
 [LeftThumb3, RightThumb2] : Key_Enter
 ```